 Transport is key to growth and competitiveness, as it provides the physical networks that enable the movement of people and goods.
 Better mobility achieves social cohesion, economic growth and employment.
 It provides access to jobs and social infrastructure such as hospitals and education that contribute to the betterment of people’s lives.

 Transport is by far the largest sector in which the European Investment Bank (EIB) has been active since its foundation.
+In 2017, there was 735 million additional passengers on EIB-financed transport.

 We also support research, development and innovation projects aimed at making transport efficient, economic and sustainable.
 To support the deployment of alternative fuels and cleaner technology in transport, we launched the Cleaner Transport Facility.